Police arrest man accused of threatening to shoot people in SF

 SAN FRANCICO (KGO) --San Francisco police say a man has been taken into custody after he stole guns from his parents' home in San Jose and threatened to kill police officers.

-Dustin Hamilton, 40, left a 20-page manifesto saying he hates SFPD, according to police.
+Dustin Hamilton, 44, left a 20-page manifesto saying he hates SFPD, according to police.
+Investigators say he stole guns from his parent's home in San Jose on Tuesday and threatened to kill police officers.

 RELATED: Police warn of man who threatened to shoot people in SF